 Check the box in line F if the plan has 100 or fewer participants in the prior plan year.
 A plan has 100 or fewer participants in the prior plan year only if there were 100 or fewer participants (both active and nonactive) on each day of the preceding plan year, taking into account participants in all defined benefit plans maintained by the same employer (or any member of such employer's controlled group) who are also employees of that employer or member.
+For this purpose, participants who are solely members of a multiemployer plan are not counted.
 Nonactive participants include vested terminated and retired employees.